 - Offer Amazon tours to increase awareness for nature and culture conservation.

-– To ensure the quality and service during the complete customer journey Rebecca Adventure Travel performs audits with their providers.
-During these visits recommendations for improvements are given in terms of water saving, paper saving, guides/ providers behavior in National Parks, etc. Reports of these audits can be found on request in the CRM system of the company.
+- To ensure the quality and service during the complete customer journey Rebecca Adventure Travel performs audits with their providers.
+During these visits recommendations for improvements are given in terms of water saving, paper saving, guides/providers’ behavior in National Parks, etc. Reports of these audits can be found on request in the CRM system of the company.

-Travelers’ Code of Conduct
+Travelers Code of Conduct

 All travelers receive a “Travelers Code of Conduct” (Local Guidelines for Guests) with recommendations on how to communicate with locals.
 There are also tips and tricks on how to eliminate waste and how to help the local communities.

-Support of local foundations
+Support of Local Foundations

-Besides the responsible travel goals and guidelines Rebecca Adventure Travel is supporting an amazing foundation in the South of Quito that stimulates youth to develop their talents.
-There is also a primary and secondary school in Isinlivi (4 hours south of Quito) with about 250 students were donations are given at least twice a year.
+Besides the responsible travel goals and guidelines, Rebecca Adventure Travel is supporting an amazing foundation in the South of Quito that stimulates youth to develop their talents.
+There is also a primary and secondary school in Isinlivi (4 hours south of Quito) with about 250 students where donations are given at least twice a year.
 If you are taking a tour with Rebecca Adventure Travel contact us for the options to give donations to local schools and families.
 There are lots of people that depend on goodwill.

-Next to a large number of cases, many street vendors haven’t been able to go out to earn their daily share and are in desperate need.
+Many street vendors haven’t been able to go out to earn their daily share and are in desperate need.
 Our friends from Local Dreamers @LocalDreamers and Plato para todos have set up a special campaign with the Banco de Alimentos Quito to provide food packages to those in need, living in the poorer southern neighborhoods of the capital.

 Every contribution helps and if you want to support this great initiative, you can donate to: